traefik/lobicornis/readme.md

     --marker.need-human-merge  Label use when the bot cannot perform a merge.       (default "bot/need-human-merge") --marker.need-merge        Label use when you want the bot perform a merge.     (default "status/3-needs-merge") --merge-method             Default merge method.(merge|squash|rebase)           (default "squash")
-    --min-review               Minimal number of review.                            (default "1") -o, --owner                    Repository owner. [required] -r, --repo-name                Repository name. [required]
+    --merge-method-prefix      Use to override default merge method for a PR.       (default "bot/merge-method-") --min-review               Minimal number of review.                            (default "1") -o, --owner                    Repository owner. [required] -r, --repo-name                Repository name. [required]